gsudre/lab_notes/229-more_PM_figures.md

 In today's group meeting I showed the current version of the figures, and people seemd to enjoy them.
 There are a few changes that were suggested:
  * Figure 3 and Fig S6-- don’t give up and down regulation ---just the enrichment score.
 Color the circles according to whether or not they are neural gene set (the same color as the labels on the y axis in other words).
+   But keep label red too.
  * Fig 4: thicker lines between the disorders
  * Fig 1: do only red and grey, no green
  * Fig 4: remove IBD